brandonyongys/brandonyongys.github.io/_projects/hawker-centre-dashboard.md

 This is how the dashboard looked like when I ran it back in Sep 2022.

-## Dashboard deployment
+# Dashboard deployment
 Back in September 2022, I was able to use the free service provided by Heroku.
 I followed the steps as shared by Benedict to deploy on Heroku though it did take me over 20 runs to troubleshoot the errors.
 I couldn't remember what I did and it took a while to work but I still got there.

-However, Heroku has decided to remove the free service and would start charging from 28 November 2022 onwards based on this [article](https://techcrunch.com/2022/08/25/heroku-announces-plans-to-eliminate-free-plans-blaming-fraud-and-abuse/).
+However, Heroku has decided to remove the free service and would start charging from 28 November 2022 onwards ([article](https://techcrunch.com/2022/08/25/heroku-announces-plans-to-eliminate-free-plans-blaming-fraud-and-abuse/)).
 I then had to turn to an alternative platform and I decided to try AWS as it is one of the most popular cloud service providers.
+I decided to deploy using AWS Elastic Beanstalk as there is a step by step [medium post](https://austinlasseter.medium.com/deploying-a-dash-app-with-elastic-beanstalk-console-27a834ebe91d) by Austin Lassseter.

-Referencing this [medium post](https://austinlasseter.medium.com/deploying-a-dash-app-with-elastic-beanstalk-console-27a834ebe91d)   https://aws.amazon.com/getting-started/guides/deploy-webapp-ec2/, I followed the steps to test out the example provided.
-The step by step worked well and the app was deployed successfully on AWS Elastic Beanstalk but my app didn't get deployed successfully though.
+I tested out the step by step using the provided example and the app was successfully deployed on AWS Elastic Beanstalk.
+However, when I tried the same set of steps with my app, it was not deployed successfully.
 I looked through the log files and found some changes that needed to be done:

-1. Updating the packages as some of the packages had deprecated (e.g. I should import `dcc` directly from `dash` instead of importing `dash_core_components` as `dcc`).
+1. Some of the packages had to be updated as they had deprecated (e.g. I should import `dcc` directly from `dash` instead of importing `dash_core_components` as `dcc`).
-1. My app wouldn't work well with the `folium` map and I had to change it to a `plotly` map.
-The reason being that the `folium` map had to be saved as html before displaying it.
-I was having trouble dealing with it and I decided to change it to a `plotly` map so that it can be displayed directly.
+1. My app wouldn't work well with the `folium` map as the map would be saved first as html file before being called back for visualization.
+I changed it to a `plotly` map.
 1. Despite making the above changes, the app still wasn't deployed successfully.
 After looking through the log files, I found out that it was trying to listen to port `8000` instead of the `8080` as specified.
 After changing it to port `8000`, the app was finally running.

-## Areas of improvement
+# Areas of improvement
 I would prefer to add in more interactive features where the user may sort the tables according to any of the columns instead of being sorted by date by default.

 I would also love to change the background or logo to reflect some Singaporean food.
 In fact, it would be good if each point within the map could show some famous food or food that are highly rated within that hawker.